 Good searching is not a matter of typing a word or two in a search box and getting 100,000 hits.
 A good search result is generally between 20-100 relevant items.

-What to do when you're not getting the right kind of results
+When you're not getting the right kind of results:

 Don't forget to look at footnotes and bibliographies of relevant articles and books, including material that was assigned in class.